Russian Market, Phnom Penh

 They also now have a huge selection of winter clothing, jackets, jeans etc.

-Wander in further and you will find all the material stalls, it’s a great selection and most of it is around $2 - $3 a metre.
+Wander in further and you will find all the material stalls, what a great selection and most of it is around $2 - $3 a metre.
 Go a bit further and you will find the tailors.
 I bought 6 metres of fabric for $8, and then paid $16 to have 2 dresses made.
 (Copied from a dress I took with me).
-Picked them up 3 days later and they were perfect!
+We picked them up 3 days later and they were perfect!

-The Russian Markets now have armed security guards to keep the beggars etc away!
+The Russian Markets now have armed security guards inside to keep the beggars etc away.

 What to buy: DVD etc $2

 T-Shirts (Diesel, Billabong etc) I bought 3 for $5

 Wrap around skirt/pants $5

 Large silk bedspreads/tablecloths $6